ttetrafon/practice/unreal engine/persistent data.md

 * Check if the save game exists by using the `Does Save Game Exist` node with the appropriate slot name.
 * If it exists, use `(Async) Load Game from Slot`.
-  * Async loading is useful when
+  * Async loading is useful during level streaming or similar situations.
 * Cast the result into the appropriate `SaveGame` blueprint by using the `Cast to` node.
+  * When loading a class reference, check it with `Is Valid Class` before using it.
 * Store the resulting blueprint in the reference slot created before.
 * Use the data from the blueprint to update state variables.